uv-cpp/s3client/README.markdown

 ### Others

-*RAID* configurations and other parallel filesystems have predefined stripe/block sizes, please do refer to the documentation before configuring the number of tasks and parts per task.
+*RAID* configurations and other parallel filesystems, like *GPFS* or *BeeGFS* have preconfigured stripe/block sizes, please do refer to your system configuration before configuring the number of tasks and parts per task.

-Parallel reads and writes from/to flash memory are faster than serial ones, but with spinning disks the overall performance might not be impacted by trasferring data in parallel and even cause a slowdown.